How to Ensure Your Student’s Special Needs are Being Met

 When your child’s needs are being met you should notice positive changes in terms of their confidence, independence, organizational and social skills.
 If your student has regressed and become withdrawn, anxious or angry, they may be struggling in class and feel unsupported at school.

 If you’re dissatisfied with the education your special needs student is receiving, it may not be necessary to change schools.

 Try these steps first:

-- Tweak existing arrangements.
-If you child is in a mainstream classroom, they may benefit from some time in a special needs group, or with an aide for one-on-one attention.
+If your child is in a mainstream classroom, they may benefit from some time in a special needs group, or with an aide for one-on-one attention.

-- Become an advocate.
-Knowing your child’s rights and entitlements allows you to advocate on their behalf.
+Knowing your child’s rights and entitlements allow you to advocate on their behalf.